Dear iDB Diary,

 - Notable features: Prompts and topics for writing.
 Grid of multiple topics each day helps make entries unique.
 Supports password protection (Pro version only).

-- Cost: Free (upgrade to Grid Diary Pro with $4.99 in-app purchase)
+- Cost: Free (upgrade to Grid Diary Pro via in-app purchase)

 The biggest reason Drafts is great comes down to the incredible, yet simple, experience.
 Instead of showing images and maps and weather reports and step counts automatically embedded in each entry, Drafts only captures what you give it.
 This makes Drafts incredibly light weight and easy to use.
 Drafts let’s you write whatever you need, and stays out of the way.